HelgeKnutsen/Caffe-The-Awakening/README.md

 First draft to Deep Learning with caffe

-Testlinje for å teste git
+Testlinje for å teste git.